a bunch of white seats and one orange seat that stands out

 Well friends, I usually blog about the positive and the practical, but today I’m writing a long post about something I feel very strongly about.
 You can read about practical and positive reactions to all this in my post, “How to Be an Outlier.”

 I’ve been thinking about this excellent blog post by Alex Morrell, “The Age of Average,” ever since I read it.
-Morrell discusses the overwhelming sameness of tastes in art, design, book titles, and women’s faces.
+Morrell discusses the overwhelming sameness of tastes in art, design, book titles, and even women’s faces.

 What’s causing all this?
 In the past, we were influenced by TV, magazines, and friends; now, we’re influenced night and day by popular opinion, strained through the algorithms of social media.